- collect your information

 - genetic/parentage information

-If you are undergoing testing for legally admissible results, we also collect photo identification to verify your identity (as sighted by a qualifying witness).
+If you are undergoing testing for legally admissible results, we also collect photo identification to verify your identity (as sighted by a qualified witness).

 We collect the personal information disclosed to us by you in a number of ways.
 If you intend on using our services then we will collect this information in the course of you completing an application together with any information that you provide with your sample collection kit.
 We may also collect personal information from you in the course of your use of our website, over the internet, via email or from a telephone conversation.

-Personal information will also be collected in other circumstances, such as when other persons or entities ask us to perform DNA testing services on your behalf, for example, Child Safety Services or the Department of Immigration and Border Protection.
+Personal information will also be collected in other circumstances, such as when other persons or entities ask us to perform DNA testing services on your behalf, for example, Child Safety Services or the Department of Home Affairs.

 Other information collected during the use of our website may be used solely to track how many individuals use our site and which pages they use.
 This information enables us to improve our site for all users.
 We do not share, sell or pass on any of this information to third parties.
 A cookie is a piece of data stored on the user’s computer tied to information about the user.
 Usage of a cookie is in no way linked to any personally identifiable information while on our site.